Dr. Newton H. Miller II

-Dr. Newton Miller has been committed to the education arena since 1992 when he converted non-traditionally from the ranks of the engineering field.
-His research interest lies within educating at-potential populations, focusing on the systemic thinking tied to student achievement, effective school cultures, and facilitating programming and instruction that promotes educational success within non-traditional and marginalized adult populations.
+Dr. Newton Miller has been committed to the education arena since 1995 when he converted non-traditionally from the ranks of the engineering field.
+His research interest lies in educating at-potential populations.
+More specifically, the systemic thinking which promotes equitable access to achievement, effective school cultures, and facilitation of programming and instruction resulting in the educational success of at-potential populations.

-Some of Dr. Miller’s contributions to the world of education have been lauded by honors like the Impact Award from the Urban League, 2018; Provost Award for Outstanding Faculty from Ashford University, 2014; and the Excellence in Teaching Award from Swarthmore College, 2012.
-He is the author of “Why Some Seeds Don’t Grow,” a book that sheds light on high impact principles needed to enhance the educating, mentoring, and parenting of urban youth.
+Dr. Miller currently serves as the Director of the Education Studies and Educator Preparation programs at the University of Arizona Global Campus.
+Some of his contributions to the world of education have been lauded by honors like the Impact Award from the Urban League 2018; Provost Award for Outstanding Faculty, from Ashford University, 2014 and the Excellence in Teaching Award from York College, 2012.
+He is the author of “Why Some Seeds Don’t Grow” a book that sheds light on high impact principles needed to enhance the educating, mentoring, and parenting of urban youth.

 Fun Fact: Dr. Miller’s dream job was as a Structural Engineer until he stood in front of a classroom of knowledge-hungry, inner-city students.
 It was at that moment he knew his true purpose and career path was to be an educator.